Eventually Constant and stagnating functions in non-Lindel\"of spaces: Type I manifolds: when .

 \section{Type I manifolds: when $\mathsf{EC}\not\Rightarrow\mathsf{S}$.}

 As written before, $\mathsf{EC}$ has the looks of a being stronger property than $\mathsf{S}$, as being eventually constant is a rather strong assumption for a map.
-But $\mathsf{S}$ asks for retractions, and some spaces do lack retractions on smaller subspaces.
+But $\mathsf{S}$ asks for retractions, and some spaces do lack them on smaller subspaces.
 Actually, even a weaker property (almost stagnation, defined just next) might fail while $\mathsf{EC}$ holds.
-The next definition could be subtitled ``two new ways to procrastinate''.
+Let us define two new ways to procrastinate.

-\begin{defi} Given spaces $X,Y$, we say that $X$ almost stagnates (resp. weakly stagnates) in $Y$, written $a\mathsf{S}(X,Y)$ (resp. $w\mathsf{S}(X,Y)$), iff for each $f:X\to Y$ there is a Lindel\"of $Z\subset X$ and $r:X\to Z$ such that $f\circ r = f$ (resp. $f\circ r \upharpoonright (X-Z) = f \upharpoonright (X-Z)$). \end{defi}
+\begin{defi} Given spaces $X,Y$, we say that $X$ almost stagnates [resp. weakly stagnates] in $Y$, written $a\mathsf{S}(X,Y)$ [resp. $w\mathsf{S}(X,Y)$], iff for each $f:X\to Y$ there is a Lindel\"of $Z\subset X$ and $r:X\to Z$ such that $f\circ r = f$ [resp. $f\circ r \upharpoonright (X-Z) = f \upharpoonright (X-Z)$]. \end{defi}